rosskidson/IEX_pcap/README.md

 I have tested this on Mac and Linux.
 There is no reason why it can't work on Windows, but I haven't tested it and I don't know anything about Windows build environments so it probably will need some tweaking.

-### Testing

-This project has unit tests.
-Run test_iex from the build directory.

 ### Feature TODO list
 - JSON serialization of all message types (https://stackoverflow.com/a/19974486)
 - Automatic download of pcap files given a certain date